-All members of the Committee(s) shall be attorneys who:
+All members of the Committee shall be attorneys who:

-- 1. Have practiced in one or more of the areas covered by the appointment lists for not less than three years in the county or the 19A Judicial District; and - 2.
-Are knowledgeable about practicing attorneys in the county covered by the Committee.
+- 1. Have practiced in one or more of the areas covered by the appointment lists for not less than three years in the county or the judicial district; and - 2.
+Are knowledgeable about practicing attorneys in the county(ies) covered by the Committee.